kevinveenbirkenbach/package-manager/tests/integration/test_recursive_capabilities.md

 Legend:
 ✔ = installer runs
-✗ = installer skipped (shadowed by upper layer)
+✗ = installer is skipped (shadowed)
-– = no such layer present
+– = layer not present in this scenario

 ---

 ## What the Integration Test Confirms

-**Goal:** Validate that the capability-shadowing mechanism correctly determines *which installers actually run* for a given repository layout.
+The integration tests ensure that the **actual execution** matches the theoretical capability model.

 ### 1) Only Makefile

-* Makefile provides `make-install`.
+* Only `Makefile` present
-* No higher layers → MakefileInstaller runs.
+  → MakefileInstaller runs.

 ### 2) Python + Makefile

-* Python provides `python-runtime`.
+* Python provides `python-runtime`
-* Makefile additionally provides `make-install`.
+* Makefile provides `make-install`
-* No capability overlap → both installers run.
+  → Both run (capabilities are disjoint).

 ### 3) Python shadows Makefile

-* Python also provides `make-install`.
+* Python additionally advertises `make-install`
-* Makefile’s capability is fully covered → MakefileInstaller is skipped.
+  → MakefileInstaller is skipped.

 ### 4) Nix shadows Python & Makefile

-* Nix provides all capabilities below it.
+* Nix provides: `python-runtime` + `make-install`
+  → PythonInstaller and MakefileInstaller are skipped.
-* Only NixInstaller runs.
+  → Only NixInstaller runs.

-### 5) OS-Packages shadow all
+### 5) OS-Pkg layer shadows all

-* PKGBUILD/debian/rpm provide all capabilities.
+* OS packages provide all capabilities
-* Only the corresponding OS package installer runs.
+  → Only OS installer runs.

 ---